keisanki/DM42_programs/README.md

 ### B-F: Lithium level splitting from Breit-Wigner formula

-This program calculates the energy difference (in MHz) between the two lowest hyperfine Zeeman levels, often denoted |1> and |2>, of Lithium-6 given the applied magnetic field (in Gauss) using the Breit-Wigner formula.
+This program calculates the energy difference `f/MHz` (in MHz) between the two lowest hyperfine Zeeman levels, often denoted |1> and |2>, of Lithium-6 given the applied magnetic field `B/G` (in Gauss) using the Breit-Wigner formula.
 It is intended for use with the Solver application so it can also be used to convert a frequency difference back into a magnetic field.

 ### BTOOL: Gaussian beam tools

-This is a collection of currently three programs for often needed calculations with Gaussian beams selected by a menu system.
-'Imax' calculates the peak intensity given the beam power and the waist size, and the Rayleigh length is calculated by 'zR' given waist and wavelength.
-Finally 'Focus' is intended to calculate the beam waist of a Gaussian beam that is focused by a lens.
+This is a collection of currently three programs for often needed calculations with Gaussian beams selected by a menu system. `Imax` calculates the peak intensity given the beam power and the waist size, and the Rayleigh length is calculated by `zR` given waist and wavelength.
+Finally `Focus` is intended to calculate the beam waist of a Gaussian beam that is focused by a lens.
-Parameters are the WAIST size and its position Z0 of the incident beam, its wavelength LAMBDA and the focal length F of the lens.
+Parameters are the `WAIST` size and its position `Z0` of the incident beam, its wavelength `LAMBDA` and the focal length `F` of the lens.

 ### CPCTR: Conversion between capacitor values and codes